Capsulectomy in Bucks County, PA, and Hunterdon County, NJ

-A capsulectomy is the removal of scar tissue that forms around a breast implant.
+A capsulectomy is the removal of all of the scar tissue that forms around a breast implant.
 With a capsulectomy, the implants by definition are removed.
 Women who have breast implants may elect for a capsulectomy to:

 - Remove the scar tissue that formed around an implant.

 - Remove the implants due to symptoms or sickness.

 - Remove unwanted implants.

 There could be a variety of personal or private causes for a woman to opt to have her breast implants either removed or exchanged.
 Medical concerns that would require breast implant removal include trauma, infections or surgical complications such as severe capsular contracture or the possibility of having developed ALCL (a rare type of lymphoma associated with implants), or systemic illness (breast implant illness syndrome).

 Some women with breast implants may experience an increasing dissatisfaction with their breast implants over time.
 Dr. Buinewicz performs breast revision surgeries on a regular basis.
 Because of his extensive experience, he can address this dissatisfaction as effectively as possible.
 Dr. Buinewicz patiently explains to each woman who is contemplating surgery the options and possible results of the procedure.